Pyloric stenosis

 Symptoms include:

 • Vomiting after feeding.
 The baby may vomit forcefully, ejecting breast milk or formula up to several feet away.
 This is known as projectile vomiting.
-Vomiting might be mild at first.
-But over time, it becomes more severe as the pylorus opening narrows.
-The vomit may sometimes contain blood.
+Vomiting usually happens right after feeding.
+Vomiting might be mild at first and worsen over time.

 When to see a doctor